All Types of Crossbows

 The main advantage of the reverse draw design, though, is power.
 Having the cams in front allows the bowstring to push against the bolt along a longer length of shaft, resulting in more speed.
 The catch?
 Reverse draw crossbows are hard to find, and the technology is less understood, making maintenance a hassle.

-Rifle crossbows are compound bows taken up a notch.
+Rifle crossbows are compound crossbows taken up a notch.
 The limbs are turned in more horizontally to the shaft, which makes them extremely narrow.
-Some are as low as six inches wide.
+Some have ATAs as narrow as six inches.
 This helps their maneuverability.
 Additionally, although it’s not always the case, these models tend to be more powerful than their standard compound crossbow cousins.

 Archers purchasing rifle crossbows are usually serious about archery and hunting, so manufacturers add a lot of great features.
 Powerful scopes enhance the weapon’s already high accuracy, and rifle-like stocks make shooting easy and comfortable while reducing recoil and vibration.
 That means a quieter shot.

 Bottom Line: Rifle crossbows pack the most innovation and power of any model, so they're best for serious hunting applications.